aderno64/profilarr-database/README.md

 # bedynamic Profilarr Database

+## Anime
+These profiles are based on the TRaSH Guides Anime profile structure.
+Currently, we are only developing a 1080p profile.

+Using these profiles:
+- You will get a media file between a quality of SDTV - 1080p Remux
+- You will be preferring Dual Audio media (ie including English along with original language)

 ## Movie and TV
 These profiles are based on the structure of the SQP-1 Alternative (Radarr) and the WEB-2160p/1080p Alternative (Sonarr) profiles.
 Using this database can be described as set-it-and-forget-it.